Soto-Jnthan/scara/README.md

 ## Overview

-This project implements firmware for a SCARA robotic arm controlled via an [ADuC834](https://www.analog.com/media/en/technical-documentation/data-sheets/ADUC834.pdf), an 8051-compatible microcontroller .
+This project implements firmware for a SCARA Robot controlled via an [ADuC834](https://www.analog.com/media/en/technical-documentation/data-sheets/ADUC834.pdf), an 8051-compatible microcontroller .
 It supports interactive joystick control, motion tracking via an accelerometer and autonomous movement.
 The system is designed for educational embedded robotics applications, originally conceived as a project in Warsaw University of Technology's course for microcontrollers.

-An illustration of the SCARA robotic arm configuration is presented [here](https://www.desmos.com/calculator/3ebmf7hpk8) as an interactive Desmos graph.
+An illustration of the SCARA Robot configuration is presented [here](https://www.desmos.com/calculator/3ebmf7hpk8) as an interactive Desmos graph.

 ---